-The state’s newest white-water park, which is being built on a stretch of the Eagle River beloved for its dramatic elevation change, will contain four features that decrease in difficulty as you paddle downstream.
-The bottom two should be ready for use this month, providing the perfect venue for beginner and intermediate boaters to practice their kayak and river-surfing skills—especially in the gently sloped, low-drop fourth feature.
-There also will be two high-energy holes (runnable next season) for advanced boaters at the top of the park, with a bypass channel providing newbies safe passage to the less daunting area of the river.
+The state’s newest white-water park, which is built on a stretch of the Eagle River beloved for its dramatic elevation change, will contain four features that decrease in difficulty as you paddle downstream.
+The bottom two should be ready for use this month, provide the perfect venue for beginner and intermediate boaters to practice their kayak and river-surfing skills—especially in the gently sloped, low-drop fourth feature.
+Two high-energy holes are runnable for advanced boaters at the top of the park, with a bypass channel providing newbies safe passage to the less daunting area of the river.

 Steamboat Whitewater Park

 River rats can hit this Yampa River park beginning around the end of April, once flows reach 300 CFS.
 The park’s downtown stretch reaches from Dr. Rich Weiss Park to West Lincoln Park, with a variety of holes and waves in between.
 Beginners will enjoy Rabbit Ears Hole and the 5th Street Wave near the top of the run; paddleboarders will dig surfing the recently reconstructed A Wave and Toots Wave near Little Toots Park; and more experienced boaters can shred the riverwide C-Hole and D-Hole at higher volumes.
-Bonus: Nearby Mountain Sports Kayak School offers kayak and paddleboard rentals and lessons, including its Never Ever lesson ($75 per kayaker, $65 per paddleboarder) for first-timers.
+Bonus: Nearby Mountain Sports Kayak School offers kayak and paddleboard rentals and lessons, including its Never Ever lesson ($75 per kayaker, $65 per paddleboarder in groups of four or more) for first-timers.

 Buena Vista River Park